Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Introduction

 Mediation analysis helps researchers understand how and why a causal effect arises.
 Traditionally, in the social and health sciences, mediation analysis has been formulated and understood within the linear structural equation modeling framework \citep[e.g.,][]{baron1986moderator,shrout2002mediation,mackinnon2008introduction,wang2010mediating,taylor2012four}.
 Similar approaches have recently been adopted to study the mediation effect of the microbiome in human health and diseases \citep{zhang2018distance,zhang2019testing,zhang2021mediation}.
 Under this framework, definitions of mediation effects are model-driven, and hence by construction, they may not be easily generalized beyond linear models.
 In particular, they are not suitable for answering our question of interest here as the infection status (i.e., outcome) is binary.
 Instead, modern causal mediation analyses are built upon the nonparametric definition and identification of mediation effects. \cite{robins1992identifiability} provided nonparametric definitions of direct and indirect effects, while \cite{pearl2001direct} showed that these effects might be nonparametrically identifiable under a set of nonparametric structural equation models with independent errors.
-Along this line, \cite{sohn2019compositional} proposed a sparse compositional mediation model based on the algebra for compositional data in the simplex space, along with bootstrap for tests of total and component-wise mediation effects. \cite{wang2020estimating} proposed a rigorous sparse microbial causal mediation model to deal with the high-dimensional and compositional features of microbiome data using linear log-contrast and Dirichlet regression models, as well as regularization techniques for variable selection to identify significant microbes. \cite{li2020medzim} developed a mediation analysis method that focuses on mediators with zero-inflated distributions.
+Along this line, \cite{sohn2019compositional} proposed a sparse compositional mediation model utilizing algebra for compositional data in the simplex space, along with bootstrap methods to test both total and component-wise mediation effects for continuous outcomes.
+Building on this framework, \cite{sohn2022compositional} extended the approach to accommodate binary outcomes. \cite{wang2020estimating} proposed a rigorous sparse microbial causal mediation model to deal with the high-dimensional and compositional features of microbiome data using linear log-contrast and Dirichlet regression models, as well as regularization techniques for variable selection to identify significant microbes. \cite{li2020medzim} developed a mediation analysis method that focuses on mediators with zero-inflated distributions.